Multi-Jurisdiction Banking KYC Systems: Key Strategies for Development

 Best Practices in Implementation

-When embarking on the journey of implementing a multi-jurisdiction KYC system in the banking industry, you must follow a set of refined best practices.
+When embarking on the journey of developing and implementing a multi-jurisdiction KYC system in the banking industry, you must follow a set of refined best practices.

 Source: https://appian.com/learn/topics/know-your-customer-process/kyc-guide